juicedata/juicefs/docs/en/how_to_sync_the_same_account.md

 > **CAUTION**
 >
-> If the user account has already existed on the host and we change it to another UID or GID value, the use may loss permissions to the files and directories which they previously have.
+> If the user account has already existed on the host and we change it to another UID or GID value, the user may loss permissions to the files and directories which they previously have.
 For example:
 >
 > ```
 > $ ls -l /tmp/hello.txt